ben174/hipproblems/searchrunner/README.md

 To start it, run `python -m searchrunner.scraperapi`.
 This should start a server listening on port 9000.

-This server exposes exactly one endpoint: `/scrapers/<provider>` which will return the flight results from that provider as JSON.
+This server exposes exactly one endpoint:

+- `GET /scrapers/<provider>` - returns flight results for the specified provider as JSON

 Here are the providers that are available: